 Most people have felt out of breath at some point in their lives.
-Usually, they will blame it on being out of shape, having some kind of temporary illness or being older.
-But, for people who have breathing problems often, it could be a sign of a bigger problem.
-Gundersen Pulmonary has trained providers who can help diagnose and treat lung and breathing disorders.
+Usually, they blame it on being out of shape, having a temporary illness or getting older.
+But, for people who have breathing difficulties often, it could be a sign of a bigger problem.
+Gundersen Pulmonary has specialists who can help diagnose and treat a full range of lung and breathing disorders.

 Respiratory and lung conditions we treat

-Asthma: While there is no cure for asthma, Gundersen specialists can help you find the right treatment and lifestyle changes to control it.
-Common symptoms include: shortness of breath, feeling tightness or heaviness in the chest with exertion or at rest, persistent cough or repeated episodes of bronchitis, especially in people who don't smoke, wheezing and waking up in the middle of the night feeling short of breath.
+Asthma: While there is no cure for asthma, Gundersen's lung specialists can help you find the right treatment and lifestyle changes to manage it.
+Common symptoms include: shortness of breath, feeling tightness or heaviness in the chest with exertion or at rest, persistent cough or repeated episodes of bronchitis especially in people who don't smoke, wheezing and waking up in the middle of the night feeling short of breath.